Signorini/access-log-filter/README.md

 ## Script - Analyses access logs IP - (Access logs)

-Analyses access logs (apache or nginx), can filters by ip, start and end time, aggregate information by top ips, request range or top whois access ip, used to finding malicious tried access, fast analyses and follow flows networks, hot links access and more.
+Analyses access logs (apache or nginx), can filters by ip, start and end time, aggregate information by top ips, request rate or top whois access ip, used to finding malicious tried access, fast analyses, networks flows, hot links and more.

 ### Usage:
 ```bash